TRoboto/Maha/docs/source/comparisons/duckling.rst

 Long text
 *********

-The text is taken from `here <https://surahquran.com/tafsir-mokhtasar/altafsir.html>`_.
+The long text is taken from `here <https://surahquran.com/tafsir-mokhtasar/altafsir.html>`_.

 The text file is cleaned with :func:`~.keep_arabic_letters` and is available `here <https://drive.google.com/drive/folders/1ZCRDEuWtQlk9IMYRC3_h4JA2oEvQ7pPv?usp=sharing>`_.
 The following are details of the cleaned text file: